KillReal/MediaCloud/devnotes.md

 - Get rid of returnUrl in Urls
 - Fix preview change while tag typing in details when preview owned by collection
 - Implement Tasks page
+- Move preview autotagging check to galleryController, return true if tasks exist
+- Fix tag searching, if more than one preview in collection has same tag, search by it fails

 # Changelog